ChrisCooper/QcumberD/readme.md

 * Create a new virtual environment: `virtualenv --distribute venv`
 * Activate the new environment: `source venv/bin/activate`

-   Note: you will need to activate the virtual environment every time you want to run the local project.
+* NOTE: you will need to activate the virtual environment every time you want to run the local project.
 You can use the same preceeding `source` command.

 * To deactivate the virtual environment: `deactivate`